cybersader/awesome-cybersader/📁 10 - My Obsidian Stack/Obsidian & Corporate Docs/Obsidian & Corporate Docs.md

 	- https://pandoc.org/chunkedhtml-demo/6-templates.html
 - [Customizing pandoc to generate beautiful pdf and epub from markdown](https://learnbyexample.github.io/customizing-pandoc/)
 - [Generate Custom PDFs with Pandoc, Panrun, and The Eisvogel LaTex Template - Share & showcase - Obsidian Forum](https://forum.obsidian.md/t/generate-custom-pdfs-with-pandoc-panrun-and-the-eisvogel-latex-template/22237)
+	- Panrun is a tool that allows you to set arguments for pandoc in the yaml frontmatter of the markdown document, so you don’t have to remember all of the arguments you must pass.
+	-
 -

 ## Markdown to Latex